verida/verida-js/packages/vda-node-client/README.md

 # VDA Node Client
-A client library that read nodat & datacenter information.
+A client library that read nodat & datacentre information.
 This library calls only read functions of `vda-node-manager` package.

 ## Installation